 She began her site in 2011 to show women that they can begin living a more self-sustainable lifestyle whether they have acres, a backyard, or a little bit of patio space.

 Kris is a Master Food Preserver, so you know she has the best tips on canning.
-She has a book, Attainable Sustainable, as well as a course called The 5-Gallon Garden.
+She has a book, Attainable Sustainable, and a course called The 5-Gallon Garden.

 Thrifty Homesteader